Holidays: A Sampler From Around the World

 Rosh Hashanah and Yom Kippur

 In September or October, Jews believe that God opens the Book of Life for ten days, starting with Rosh Hashanah (Jewish New Year) and ending with Yom Kippur (the Day of Atonement).
 During these days, the holiest in the Jewish year, Jews try to atone for any wrongdoing and to forgive others.
 A ram's horn trumpet, known as the shofar, is blown before and during Rosh Hashanah and at the conclusion of Yom Kippur.
+Help your students in grades 2-3 make connections to other New Year's celebrations around the world using this printable nonfiction mini-book.

 In 66 countries, the contributions of workers are honored on Labor Day.
 In New Zealand, Labour Day is marked on the fourth Monday of October and celebrates the campaign for the eight-hour workday.
 Now, New Zealanders have a extra day of rest from work — and a three-day weekend for picnics and other activities.